vertical-space/ALISEQ/docs/source/more.rst

 .. note::

-    this is an example of a note. i'm not really sure what it does yet, so this is also a test of that.
+    this is a note

-    this is paragraph 2 of my fancy note.
+    this is paragraph 2 of the note

 .. warning::

-    I'm pretty sure i know what this does!
+    This is a warning

 .. class:: Request